nibble0101/backend-technologies/README.md

                 <input type =  'password' id = 'password' name = 'password' required >
           </form>
       ```
-      -  LocalStrategy is a constructor(class- Need to look it up!).
+      -  LocalStrategy is a class( Not sure.
+Need to look it up!).
 When creating an instance of LocalStrategy, you pass one argument which is a function
+  - Create an instance of LocalStrategy like:
+     ```javascript
+        new LocalStrategy( function(username, password, done){
+             //Do whatever you want here.
+For examle retrieving a user from a database

+             done(null, null)
+             })

+     ```
       -  The function passed in as an argument (called `verify callback`) to LocalStrategy takes three arguments: `password`, `username` and `done`. `done` is a callback function which also takes two
          arguments.
 What purpose does `done` serve?
          ```javascript